FRRouting/frr/doc/developer/grpc.rst

 ``Get(ALL)`` combines configuration and state when both are present, and can return the side that exists when only one side owns the requested path.

+When gRPC is loaded into ``mgmtd``, ``Execute`` uses mgmtd's backend RPC transaction machinery.
+The request is matched against the backend RPC xpath registry, sent to the daemon that owns the RPC, and the backend reply is returned to the gRPC client.
+For RPC input validation, mgmtd exposes its running-configuration root through ``nb_config_root_borrow_dispatch``.
+The gRPC handler borrows that tree read-only so cross-tree leafrefs can resolve without copying the whole running configuration for each ``Execute`` request.

 The minimum version of gRPC known to work is 1.16.1.

 .. _grpc-languages-bindings: